bevyengine/rfcs/rfcs/63-nursery.md

 These crates should live in a **nursery** owned by the Bevy org for a period of time, where they can be polished and refined by the broader community, before eventually being merged in completely.
-When this occurs, nursery crate maintainers will be granted scoped merge rights to the main engine.

 ## Motivation